David B. Monks

 - Recognized in The Best Lawyers in America since 2013

 David is a member of the San Diego Society for Human Resource Management, for which he served on the Board of Directors from 2006 through 2008, and was President in 2007.

 He has been an instructor or recurring guest lecturer for human resources certificate programs at San Diego State University and California State University, San Marcos.

-Also, David has presented employment law topics to HR professionals and other business leaders for the National Business Institute and Lorman Education Services, and to numerous local HR and business organizations.
+Also, David has presented employment law topics to HR professionals and other business leaders for the National Business Institute, BLR, and Lorman Education Services, and to numerous local HR and business organizations.